skinahan/DIVA_PyTorch/README.md

 # TorchDIVA
 Implementation of the [DIVA model of speech acquisition and production](https://sites.bu.edu/guentherlab/research-projects/the-diva-model-of-speech-motor-control/) using PyTorch.

+Note: If you use this repo in your own project, please cite the original paper [which can be found here](https://arxiv.org/abs/2210.09334).

 # Overview

 The DIVA model is a computational model of speech motor control that combines a simulation of the brain regions responsible for speech production with a model of the human vocal tract.
 The model is currently implemented in Matlab Simulink; however, this is less than ideal as most of the development in speech technology research is done in Python.
 This means there is a wealth of machine learning tools which are freely available in the Python ecosystem that cannot be integrated with DIVA.